richgarner71/rich_garner_resume/README.md

 # Rich Garner - Resume Website

 A professional, responsive resume website showcasing Rich Garner's experience as a Senior Web Applications Developer with 20+ years in web development, UI/UX design, and accessibility compliance.
+Built in under five minutes using DeepAgent's Abicus.ai to boost productivity.
+Code was driven, checked and edited before posting.

 ## 🌐 Live Website